airzwx/ImageCloud/README.md

 [vanillaforums plugin] lightweight image uploader using Qiniu Cloud as storage

-To use this plugin, you need to edit your conf/config.php and add following items between two dividing lines:
+To use this plugin, you need to modify your conf/config.php and add following items between two dividing lines and edit it according to your own information:

 ======dividing line======